Introduction

 Additional readings

-- Di Tella, MacCulloch, and Oswald (2003) – This paper finds in well-being surveys that unemployment make people unhappy.
+• Di Tella, MacCulloch, and Oswald (2003) – This paper finds in well-being surveys conducted in Europe and the United States that unemployment make people unhappy.
 Being unemployed makes you unhappy, and having unemployment in your country makes you unhappy.
 In fact, after controlling for income and other personal characteristics, becoming unemployed appears as painful as divorcing.

-- Winkelmann and Winkelmann (1998) – This paper uses panel data to show that unemployment causes unhappiness (and not the other way around).
+• Winkelmann and Winkelmann (1998) – This paper uses panel data from Germany to show that unemployment causes unhappiness (and not the other way around).
 It finds that unemployment significantly reduces life satisfaction, and that the non-pecuniary cost of unemployment is much larger than the pecuniary cost.

-- Borgschulte and Martorell (2018) – This paper provides revealed-preference estimates of the cost of unemployment.
+• Borgschulte and Martorell (2018) – This paper uses administrative data from the US military to compute revealed-preference estimates of the cost of unemployment.
 It finds that unemployment is indeed very costly.

 Labor market facts and matching function